Western Pennsylvania Model Railroad Museum

-The Western Pennsylvania Model Railroad Museum is a railroad museum in Gibsonia, Pennsylvania.
+The Western Pennsylvania Model Railroad Museum is a railroad museum in Gibsonia, Pennsylvania, US.

 It is dedicated to the exhibition of model trains and historical railroad paraphernalia.
 The museum's main exhibit is a 40' by 100' scale model of the railroad lines connecting Pittsburgh, Pennsylvania and Cumberland, Maryland, accompanied by information on the history of the route and the technical details of its construction.

-Other features include a children's area, a gift shop, and a snack bar and a newsagent.
+Other facilities include a children's area, a gift shop, a snack bar, and a newsagent.

-From November to January, the museum also features an annual holiday train show.
+From November to January the museum runs a holiday train show.